 '''

 ==> xautolog tcpip

 Command accepted

 '''

-► If you have more than two members, repeat the previous step for those members.
+- ► If you have more than two members, repeat the previous step for those members. - Verify the other node(s) in the cluster can be accessed through the highly available VSWITCH.

 The SSI cluster should now be back up.